 - Online course delivery with limited expectations for face-to-face contact.
 Resident experiences include an initial orientation, a one week Dissertation Boot Camp, and defense of the dissertation;

 - With advisor approval, dissertation research can be completed off-campus in most instances;

 - A maximum of 36 credits from a completed master’s degree or professional doctorate earned at USD may be accepted in partial fulfillment of the requirements of the Ph.D., subject to approval by the advisor and Ph.D. in Health Sciences Steering Committee;

 For detailed admission requirements, please refer to Health Sciences in the current graduate catalog.
 Top candidates who meet the application deadline may be selected for Phase 2, which includes a writing sample.
 They will receive instruction via email by mid-April.Application Deadline

-For more information about the online Doctor of Philosophy in Health Sciences, contact USD Online at 800-233-7937 or by e-mail at email@example.com.
+For more information about the online Doctor of Philosophy in Health Sciences, contact USD Online at 605-658-6200 or by email at firstname.lastname@example.org.